Mr Peter Hicks B.T.P., MTEc. FAICD

 Ruth has had a long career in education.
 Now retired, she was principal of Tara Anglican Girls' school for almost 20 years and still maintains a strong interest in the current research on how girls learn and the educational environments which suit them best.
 Ruth is also involved in the professional leadership of middle managers in schools who are aspiring to be principals.
 An active member of the Anglican Church, Ruth has been a diocesan representative on the Board for over 10 years.

 Mrs Catherine Brenner BEc, LLB, MBA

-Catherine is a the Chairman of AMP Limited and a non-executive director of Coca Cola Amatil Limited and Boral Limited.
+Catherine has been a Non-Executive Director for 14 years.
+She is currently a Non-Executive Director of Coca Cola Amatil Limited and Boral Limited.
 She is also a Trustee of the Art Gallery of NSW.
-Catherine's previous roles include Member of the Takeovers Panel, a Trustee of the Sydney Opera House and a non-executive Director of listed companies in the mining, property and biotech sectors.
-Prior to this she was a senior investment banker and a corporate lawyer.
+Previously she was a senior investment banker and a corporate lawyer.
 Catherine's three daughters are current SCEGGS students.
 She is a SCEGGS Darlinghurst Limited company nominee to the Board.

 Ms Elizabeth Butcher AM